aiida-cusp/aiida-cusp/docs/source/tutorials/calculations/relax_si_diamond_structure/relax_si_diamond_structure.rst

 .. note::

    You can also run this example without error corrections by simply leaving the `VaspSiRelax.custodian.code` and `VaspSiRelax.custodian.handler` inputs empty (those inputs are optional!)
-   In that case the calculator will call the VASP excutable defined by the code given in the `VaspSiRelax.code` input directly instead of wrapping VASP with Custodian.
+   In that case the calculator will call the VASP executable defined by the code given in the `VaspSiRelax.code` input directly instead of wrapping VASP with Custodian.

 With all required inputs defined, we are now ready to run the code.
 The following code shows how the calculation can be submitted to the AiiDA daemon via the :func:`~aiida.engine.submit` function provided by the :mod:`aiida.engine` module: